 The office of a prophet would have more future telling and stronger rebuke against any sin in the church or nation and correct errors in doctrine with authority.

 1. You must know the bible.
 You will be deceived if you donít know the bible.
 You also need the Holy Spirit to guide you in the truth (John 16:13).
 Any prophecy must agree in general with the bible.
 For example, when someone prophesies of coming judgment on a sinful nation, you know that agrees in general with the bible.
 The bible says God will destroy all the sinful nations that forsake Him.
 When someone prophesies peace and prosperity to a sinful nation, you know that is a false prophet.
 And since we know the United States of America is a sinful nation, then prophecies of judgment coming to America agree in general with the bible.
 Prophecies of peace and prosperity to America are false prophecies.

 2. If you know the person, the person must be holy, as Luke 1:70 says, "As he spake by the mouth of his holy prophets."
 Reject any prophecy coming from a person you know to be a sinner.
-If you only know the person by radio or television or by reading their book or a specific prophecy, then you donít know the person.
+If you only know the person by radio or television or the internet, then you donít know the person.
 If you donít know the person, then you have only the prophecy and other things they write or say to judge.
-Remember it is a sin to believe or preach heresy, therefore the people that preach heresies are sinners.
-If a preacher or prophet was really hearing from God, then God would straighten out their doctrine first before trying to correct the rest of us.
+Remember, people should not believe or preach heresy, therefore you should reject prophecies from people that preach heresies.
+If a preacher or prophet was really hearing from God, then I think it is reasonable to think that God would straighten out their doctrine first before trying to correct the rest of us.
 2Peter 2:1 says false prophets will preach heresies.
 The bible says you should attempt to correct heresy and then reject that person, ministry, or denomination (and any prophecy) if they donít correct their doctrine (Titus 3:10).